 How to register arrival at or departure from port?

-Note: Only users with the “Add Event” right can perform this operation.
+Note: Only users with the “Add Event” user right can perform this operation.

-Click [Unit]\[Ship]  [Current Voyage log].
+Click [Voyage]  [Current Voyage log] in the main menu.

 Right-click the current port (marked green) in the Tree top left pane and select “Arrive at port” or “Depart port”.

-Or, open appropriate Port Log Detail View and create or edit a port event which is defined as an “Arrival” or “Departure” event.
+Or, open appropriate Port Log Detail View (double-click) and create or edit a port event which is defined as an “Arrival” or “Departure” event.

+Set the date and time for the event (Additional data may be entered, but this is the minimum required)

 Click [Save & Close].

 How to add a port/sailing event (to current voyage)?

-Note: Only users with the “Add Event” right can perform this operation.
+Note: Only users with the “Add Event” user right can perform this operation.

-Click [Unit]\[Ship]  [Current Voyage log].
+Click [Voyage]  [Current Voyage log] in the main menu.

 Select port or sailing log from the “Tree” top left pane.
 This should be the current port/sailing log (indicated by a green icon).

-Click either the “Add Sailing event” or “Add Port Event” button.

-(Port events must have the port the event is for selected in the drop down list beside the button)
+Click the “Add Event” button (the button will be an anchor for port events and a propeller for sailing events).